javalent/initiative-tracker/README.md

 Homebrew monsters can be imported from DnDAppFile XML files or Improved Initiative JSON files in settings.

+## Initiative Formula

+> This setting can only be modified when the [Dice Roller](https://github.com/valentine195/obsidian-dice-roller) plugin is installed.

+This setting can be used to modify how a creature's initiative is calculated by the plugin.
+Use `%mod` as a placeholder for the creature's initiative modifier.

+It defaults to `1d20 + %mod%`.

+This will support any dice formula supported by the Dice Roller plugin.

 # Roadmap

 This is a list of features that are planned for the plugin.
 Some of these may or may not be developed.